How did you hear about us? Trying to answer that question is the earliest practice of marketing attribution.

 In other cases, mixing some marketing data with your instincts can work.
 Say you hear from most customers that they first heard about your brand through top-of-the-funnel channels like organic search, social media posts, or a Facebook ad.

 You also see from your data that there's not much engagement for a few days, but then people often make their first purchase after you start an email marketing campaign.
 You could then choose the U-model, where you give most credit to the first and last touchpoint.

 Choosing the best attribution tool

-The days when you could figure out attribution by asking people, "How did you hear about us?" in a survey are long behind us.
+The days when you could figure out attribution by asking people, "How did you hear about us?" are long behind us.
 Even spreadsheets aren't up for the job anymore.
 In an omnichannel world, you need marketing attribution software.

 Such tools take care of the tracking, modeling, and analysis of customer data across all the different marketing touchpoints and platforms involved in your customer journey.